 Castleton First Responders (CFR) in conjunction with Regional Ambulance Service, Inc. of Rutland provide emergency response services in Castleton.
-Castleton First Responders are a volunteer organization made up of Castleton residents and Castleton State College students.
+Castleton First Responders are a volunteer organization made up of Castleton residents and Castleton University students.
 The organization's purpose is to provide medical assistance, stabilization, and readying patients for transport to the hospital by Regional Ambulance Service Inc. Regional Ambulance Service Inc. serves 12 communities in the region and responded to 5,664 ambulance calls and 1,295 paramedic intercept calls in fiscal year 2000.
+In 2017, there were 618 emergency calls to Castleton.